Characters of the Marvel Cinematic Universe: M–Z: Nakia

 Nakia (portrayed by Lupita Nyong'o) is a former Dora Milaje, a member of the War Dogs, and T'Challa's lover.
 Having often been sent on missions around the world and witnessing the hardships experienced by many people, she grows in the belief that Wakanda should actively help them.
 Nakia returns to Wakanda upon hearing that T'Challa's father, T'Chaka, was killed.
 She stays after T'Challa is crowned king and asks that she accompany him to one of their missions.
 After N'Jadaka seizes the throne and orders the heart-shaped herbs which grant the power of the Black Panther to be burned, Nakia steals one.
 Although Ramonda urges Nakia to consume it to challenge N'Jadaka, Nakia plans to offer it to M'Baku so that he can challenge N'Jadaka with his army.
 M'Baku reveals that his people have recovered T'Challa, so Nakia gives the herb to T'Challa, healing him and restoring his powers as the Black Panther.
 Nakia then assists in the insurrection against N'Jadaka, dressing as a Dora Milaje soldier at Shuri's insistence.
 Following N'Jadaka's death, Nakia resumes her relationship with T'Challa and accepts a position running a Wakandan outreach center in California at the location of N'Jobu and N'Jadaka's former apartment.
 Sometime after, Nakia and T'Challa have a child, also named T'Challa, and decide to have him be raised away from the throne.
-After Thanos' attack on Wakanda and the ensuing Blip, Nakia leaves Wakanda and raises her child in Haiti.
+After Thanos's attack on Wakanda and the ensuing Blip, Nakia leaves Wakanda and raises her child in Haiti.